Limits of random tree-like discrete structures: Background on graph limits and combinatorial structures

 Many algorithms in computational geometry use a {\em half-edge} data structure in order to represent planar maps.
 Here any edge of the map is split into two directed half-edges that point in opposite directions.
 The half-edges correspond bijectively to the {\em corners} of the map, see Figure~\ref{fi:halfedges} for an illustration where corners are denoted by letters and half-edges by directed arrows.
 Formally, a corner incident to a vertex $v$ may be defined as a pair of consecutive (not necessarily distinct) elements in the cyclically ordered list of ends of edges incident to $v$.

 A map is termed {\em separable}, if its edge set may be partitioned into two non-empty subsets $S$ and $T$ such that there is precisely one vertex $v$ incident with both a member of $S$ and of $T$.
 In this case, $v$ is termed a {\em cutvertex} of the map.
+Note that this notion is more general than cutvertices of graphs.
+For example, an isolated vertex with two loops attached to it is a cutvertex of the map but not of the corresponding graph.
 A planar map that is not separable is termed {\em non-separable}.
-Note that a non-separable map with less than three vertices consists either of two vertices with an arbitrary positive number of edges between them, or a single vertex with either one or none loop-edge attached to it.
+Note that a non-separable map with less than three vertices consists either of two vertices with an arbitrary positive number of edges between them, or a single vertex with at most one loop-edge attached to it.
 A simple rooted map is termed {\em outerplanar} if every vertex lies on the boundary of the outer face.
-Finally, a map is termed bipartite, if the corresponding graph is bipartite.
+Finally, a map is termed \emph{bipartite}, if the corresponding graph is bipartite.